luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### Representations - Adjacency List

 This representation keeps a map of every node and its connections.
 This means finding info about a node takes $\mathcal{O}(1)$.
-BFS here would be $\mathcal{O}(n * v)$, since we need to iterate all connections of all nodes.
+BFS here would be $\mathcal{O}(V + E)$, since we need to iterate all connections of all nodes.
 I used the same queue trick as before.

 ```python
 class Graph: